Swival/calibra/docs.md/advanced.md

 ## Config hashing and reproducibility

 Calibra computes a SHA-256 hash of the campaign configuration and embeds it in every trial report.
 This serves two purposes.
 First, when using `--resume`, only trials with matching config hashes are considered complete, so any config change invalidates previous results.
 Second, it provides an audit trail: you can verify that a set of results came from a specific config, even if the TOML file has since been modified.
-The hash is computed from the normalized config content, so cosmetic changes (whitespace, comments) don't affect it, but any semantic change does.
+The hash is computed from the normalized config content (with `name` and `description` excluded), so cosmetic changes (whitespace, comments) and name/description edits don't affect it, but any other semantic change does.

 ## Working with large matrices